Rigidity of Lagrangian embeddings into symplectic tori and K3 surfaces

 The matrices of the form \eqref{_St_L_block_Equation5_} are nilpotent and therefore the corresponding elements of the Lie algebra of $U'$ are $ad$-nilpotent.
-Moreover, it is easy to see that each element of $U'$ lies in an algebraic one-parametric unipotent subgroup of $U'$.
+Moreover, it is easy to see that each element of $U'$ lies in an algebraic one-parameter unipotent subgroup of $U'$.

-By \ref{_SO-p-q-generated-by-unipotents_Proposition_}, since $p,q\geq 3$, the group $SO^+ (p-2,q-1)$ is generated by its algebraic one-parametric unipotent subgroups.
-Since the isomorphism $SO^+ (W')\cong SO^+ (p-2,q-1)$ is a polynomial map, it sends algebraic one-parametric unipotent subgroups into algebraic one-parametric unipotent subgroups.
-Hence, $SO^+ (W')$ is generated by its algebraic one-parametric unipotent subgroups.
-Since $U'$ and $SO^+ (W')$ are generated by their algebraic one-parametric unipotent subgroups, so is $\Hy$, because of \eqref{eqn-U-prime-SOplusW-prime-generate-H}.
+By \ref{_SO-p-q-generated-by-unipotents_Proposition_}, since $p,q\geq 3$, the group $SO^+ (p-2,q-1)$ is generated by its algebraic one-parameter unipotent subgroups.
+Since the isomorphism $SO^+ (W')\cong SO^+ (p-2,q-1)$ is a polynomial map, it sends algebraic one-parameter unipotent subgroups into algebraic one-parameter unipotent subgroups.
+Hence, $SO^+ (W')$ is generated by its algebraic one-parameter unipotent subgroups.
+Since $U'$ and $SO^+ (W')$ are generated by their algebraic one-parameter unipotent subgroups, so is $\Hy$, because of \eqref{eqn-U-prime-SOplusW-prime-generate-H}.

 This proves the lemma. \endproof

 \lemma There is a unique connected Lie subgroup $\Ky\subset \Gu$ satisfying

 It is formed by all the elements of $\Gu$ preserving both $y^\bot_{u^\bot}$ and send $y$ to vectors of the form $y+cu$, $c\in\R$.